AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 ### Editing the data file

-EduBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+EduBook data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 Please ensure that formatting rules are followed during manual editing.
 See [Formatting rules for parameters](#formatting-rules-for-parameters) above.